QR Codes

 There are lots of ways to create a QR code.

 This creates a static QR code that lands the user on that webpage.
-It also has the Google dinosaur (T-Rex to be exact) which may or not be what you are looking for.
+It also has the Google dinosaur (T-Rex to be exact).
+That might not be what you are looking for.

 Other companies will generate free QR codes for you.